 - 1.1.
-Implement the City's General Plan and update the Zoning Code to maximize new development in mixed-use areas and around Transit Emphasis Corridors and Key Transit Hubs, including upzoning vacant and underused parcels in suitable areas, and encourage the establishment of neighborhood-scale services in suitable locations in residential areas, including, but not limited to, implementing the following General Plan Actions: - a.
+Implement the City's General Plan and update the Zoning Code to maximize new development in mixeduse areas and around Transit Emphasis Corridors and Key Transit Hubs, including upzoning vacant and underused parcels in suitable areas, and encourage the establishment of neighborhood-scale services in suitable locations in residential areas, including, but not limited to, implementing the following General Plan Actions: - a.
 Work with landowners and developers to encourage development that will increase access to goods and services that support daily life, such as access to fresh produce, recreation and sporting opportunities, community gathering places, active transportation infrastructure, and transit.
 (General Plan Action 2-2.1) - b.
 Explore ways to encourage development in Areas of Change that includes services within one-half mile walking and biking distance of residential neighborhoods.
 (General Plan Action 2-2.5) - c.
-For all private development, capital improvement projects, and preparation of detailed area plans, ensure close land use/transportation relationships to promote use of alternative transportation modes and discourage automobile travel.
-(General Plan Action 2-2.8) - d.
 Explore ways to encourage shared parking areas and shared driveways / vehicle access points in private development.
-(General Plan Action 2-2.6) - e.
-Update the Zoning Code to allow residential and mixed-use development by right in some nonresidential zoning districts, as mandated by State law.
-(General Plan Action 2-3.1) - f.
+(General Plan Action 2-2.6) - d.
+Update the Zoning Code to permit residential and mixed-use development by right in some nonresidential zoning districts, as mandated by State law.
+(General Plan Action 2-3.1) - e.
 Identify barriers and/or incentives to mixed-use redevelopment in areas that are currently lacking components of a complete neighborhood and mitigate/implement these.
-(General Plan Action 2-3.2) - g.
+(General Plan Action 2-3.2) - f.
 Require development at the midpoint or higher of the density range in the Medium and Medium High Density Residential land use designations, unless topography, parcel configuration, heritage trees, historic preservation, safety, hazard, or utility constraints make achieving the midpoint infeasible.
-(General Plan Action 2-3.4)
+(General Plan Action 2-3.4) - g.

-- h.
 Work with developers and landowners to direct region-serving, high volume retail outlets to locations within one-quarter mile of Highway 101 to minimize traffic on city streets.
-(General Plan Action 2-8.2) - i.
-Identify new program options to allow and support micro-entrepreneurship and home business options.
-(General Plan Action 2-5.4) - 1.2.
+(General Plan Action 2-8.2) - h.
+Identify new program options to allow and support micro-entrepreneurship and home businesses.
+(General Plan Action 2-5.4)

+1.2.
 Require Transportation Demand Management (TDM) strategies for new developments in order to reduce VMT and reduce parking demand